pojntfx/grpc-node-math/README.md

 ## Usage

+### Pre-Built Binaries

 Binaries are made available on the [releases page](https://github.com/pojntfx/math-grpc-node/releases/latest).
 Place the `grpc_node.node-${PLATFORM}-${ARCHITECTURE}`-file in the same directory as the binary itself.
 It contains the gRPC C library, which can't be packaged into the binary.
-Note: Only the Linux `amd64` binary works at the moment; in order for the Linux `arm64` and Darwin `amd64` binaries to work as well, an `arm64` Linux and `amd64` Darwin build would need to be set up.
-Alternatively, run the commands below to install from source:
+Note: There is currently no way to use this microservice on `arm64`; see [#14741](https://github.com/grpc/grpc/issues/14741).

+### Build Binaries From Source

 ```bash
 # Build protos